 “I kneeled in solidarity with Colin Kaepernick as a statement about the unjust killings of people of color in our country,” Brown said.
 “I did not kneel to disrespect the flag; instead, I sought to question the morals of the nation it represents.”

-She had hip surgery in May and hasn’t been cleared by her physical therapist to perform again, though the Atlanta native hopes to perform again with Tech’s dance team next fall.
-In the meantime, she has co-founded a dance company, whose first performance in November will address police-involved shootings.
+She had hip surgery in May and hasn’t been cleared by her physical therapist to perform again, though the Atlanta native hopes to do so with Georgia Tech’s dance team next fall.
+In the meantime, she has co-founded a dance company, whose first performance in November will address officer-involved shootings.

 “When I protested, I joined countless other athletes and artists who have used their platforms to call America to become its best self,” Brown said.
 “Although I am no longer on the dance team, since my initial protest, I’ve continued to use art as a medium to raise awareness about the injustices my community faces.”